-Click the appropriate link on the isolate contents page.
+Click the appropriate link in the 'Customise' section on the isolate contents page.

 Either select the locus id by querying for it directly.

 Designations can be queried using standard operators.

 Alternatively, you can search by filtering loci by schemes.
 Click the 'Filter query by' header and select the scheme in the dropdown box.